frontendpatterns/frontendpatterns.dev/src/content/patterns/props-contract.md

 ## Solution

-Apply the Props Contract pattern by specifying required and optional properties with their expected types, and reinforce it with concise examples or tests.
+Specify required and optional properties with their expected types.
 For example, share a TypeScript interface between the API client and the `OrderSummary` component so breaking changes fail fast.